 What Are Compression Garments?

-Maternity & postpartum compression garments provide gentle support and relief for new and expectant mamas.
+Pregnancy support & postpartum recovery items provide gentle support and relief for new and expectant mamas.
 Made of soft, breathable fabric, medical-grade compression garments are meant to provide strength where it’s needed most: areas like the lower back and core that are weakened during pregnancy, or feet and ankles that are swollen and retaining fluid.

 Types of Compression Garments

-A maternity support garment (commonly referred to as a maternity lumbar support, maternity support band, belly band, pregnancy belt, maternity belt, or support belt) is typically worn from around three months of pregnancy until birth to alleviate common pregnancy pain & discomfort.
+A pregnancy support garment is typically worn from around three months of pregnancy until birth to alleviate common pregnancy pain & discomfort.

 The extra weight of your growing belly is supported by your abdomen, back, hips, and pelvis.
 Over time it’s common to develop lower back pain.
 In fact, 45% of women experience low back pain during pregnancy.
 As your hips loosen and your pelvis expands, more pressure is placed on your pelvic ligaments and joints which may cause sacroiliac (SI) joint pain or round ligament pain.

-Although maternity support garments can’t completely take away all pregnancy-related discomfort, studies have consistently shown that women move better, feel better, and fall down less often when using a belly band of some kind.
+Although support garments can’t completely take away all pregnancy-related discomfort, studies have consistently shown that women move better, feel better, and fall down less often when using a pregnancy support item.